djhmateer/GitTest/README.txt

-changes to readme on master branch changes when on feature4 branch changes to readme on master (at the same time as feature4)
+changes to readme on master branch changes when on feature4 branch changes to readme on master (at the same time as feature4) changes to readme on master (at the same time as feature5)